ltpUYEN/UnemploymentFi/README.md

     * Addressing forecast anomalies (e.g., adjusting the y-axis start for `Lomautetut`, applying seasonality settings for `Avoimet työpaikat`).
     * Ensuring logical calculations for ratios and percentages.
 * **Analysis:** The Power BI report is structured into three main pages:
-    * **Overview:** Provides a high-level summary of key indicators like average unemployed, average labor force, job vacancies, and overall unemployment rate changes[cite: 1].
+    * **Overview:** Provides a high-level summary of key indicators like average unemployed, average labor force, job vacancies, and overall unemployment rate changes.
-    * **Demographic:** Explores the composition of the unemployed population by gender, age group, long-term status, and foreign citizenship[cite: 3].
+    * **Demographic:** Explores the composition of the unemployed population by gender, age group, long-term status, and foreign citizenship.
     * **Trends & Forecast:** Visualizes historical trends (2015-2024) for unemployment, job seekers, vacancies, and layoffs.
-Includes forecasts for layoffs and vacancies, and explores the relationship between vacancies and unemployment using a scatter plot with a time-based play axis[cite: 4].
+Includes forecasts for layoffs and vacancies, and explores the relationship between vacancies and unemployment using a scatter plot with a time-based play axis.
 * **Code:** DAX was used extensively within Power BI to create calculated measures for all necessary aggregations, time intelligence calculations (e.g., forecasts, averages), and specific analysis metrics.

 ## Key Findings